Mentor teachers

 Joe comes to us from KIPP Infinity Middle School, where he is the founding principal.
 For both its academics and its revolutionary approach to character development, the school was featured in Wendy Kopp’s A Chance to Make History, Paul Tough’s How Children Succeed, and Dan Coyle’s The Culture Code.
 He has been honored with the Harriett Ball Award for Excellence in Teaching, KIPP’s highest teaching honor, and for his advocacy and support beyond the classroom walls, KIPP’s award for service to the network.
 Joe graduated from Harvard University, majoring in chemistry, and earned his M.A. from Columbia Teachers College.

-Jon taught math at Western High School in Las Vegas before enrolling at the Yale Divinity School, where he served as program manager of the school’s leadership development program.
+Now in his third year as a Mentor Teacher, Jon taught math at Western High School in Las Vegas, before enrolling at the Yale Divinity School, where he served as program manager of the school’s leadership development program.
 Jon was then the founding math teacher and department chair at Hiawatha Collegiate High School in Minneapolis.
 Pursuing his interest in educational leadership, he led Teach for America summer institutes for high school math teachers and wrote curriculum in math and culturally responsive pedagogy.
 Jon is now the dean of instruction for the Hiawatha Academies.
 He graduated with a B.A. in math and philosophy from St. Olaf College and earned an M.Ed. from the University of Nevada, Las Vegas and an M.A. from the Yale Divinity School.

 Julia began her teaching career at Achievement First East New York Middle School, where for three years she taught literature and writing to grades six through eight.
 Julia helped establish the school's first centralized library and developed a robust independent reading program which inspired a culture of reading schoolwide.
 Her students consistently outperformed their peers in the city, the district, and the Achievement First network.
 In 2015, Julia began teaching sixth grade English Language Arts at Brooklyn Prospect Charter School.
 In 2016, she helped found the network’s second middle school, Clinton Hill Middle School, where she continues to teach sixth grade and lead the ELA and Humanities Department.
 Julia earned a B.A. from Kenyon College in English and American studies, and a M.Ed. from Relay Graduate School of Education.